Public Employees Retirement System of Ohio Increases Stock Position in The Timken Company (NYSE:TKR)

 Shares of NYSE:TKR opened at $72.74 on Friday.
 The company’s fifty day moving average price is $70.05 and its 200-day moving average price is $77.60.
 The firm has a market capitalization of $5.52 billion, a price-to-earnings ratio of 15.61, a PEG ratio of 7.71 and a beta of 1.72.
 The Timken Company has a one year low of $62.78 and a one year high of $92.39.
 The company has a debt-to-equity ratio of 0.60, a current ratio of 2.60 and a quick ratio of 1.49.

 TKR has been the topic of several recent analyst reports.
-Evercore ISI lowered their target price on shares of The Timken from $87.00 to $78.00 in a research note on Thursday, September 16th.
+Morgan Stanley lowered their target price on shares of The Timken from $84.00 to $76.00 and set an “equal weight” rating on the stock in a research note on Wednesday, October 13th.
+Loop Capital increased their target price on shares of The Timken from $72.00 to $78.00 and gave the stock a “hold” rating in a research note on Tuesday, November 2nd.
 Citigroup increased their target price on shares of The Timken from $80.00 to $90.00 and gave the stock a “buy” rating in a research note on Tuesday, October 12th.
-Loop Capital increased their target price on shares of The Timken from $72.00 to $78.00 and gave the stock a “hold” rating in a research note on Tuesday, November 2nd.
-Jefferies Financial Group lowered their target price on shares of The Timken from $110.00 to $100.00 and set a “buy” rating on the stock in a research note on Thursday, September 16th.
-Finally, KeyCorp lowered their target price on shares of The Timken from $95.00 to $84.00 and set an “overweight” rating on the stock in a research note on Monday, September 27th.
+KeyCorp lowered their target price on shares of The Timken from $95.00 to $84.00 and set an “overweight” rating on the stock in a research note on Monday, September 27th.
+Finally, Evercore ISI lowered their target price on shares of The Timken from $87.00 to $78.00 in a research note on Thursday, September 16th.
 Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
 According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $87.10.

 About The Timken